Of all the sites connected with the Celtic Christian tradition, the island of Iona off the western coast of Scotland is the best known.

 The island was rediscovered in the Victorian age, when travelers began to recognize the importance of the early Christian settlements here.
 Sir Walter Scott, John Keats, Felix Mendelssohn, and William Wordsworth all visited the remote island, and scholars began a systematic attempt to study and preserve the ruins.

-About a hundred people live on Iona year round, and an additional 150,000 visit the island each year.
+About a hundred people live on Iona year round, and thousands more visit the island each year.
 Its oldest remaining building is St. Oran’s Chapel, dedicated to a cousin of Columba.
 It was built during the twelfth century, though the surrounding burial ground likely dates back to the earliest years of Christian settlement here.
 Legend says that many of the first kings of Scotland, Ireland, and Norway were buried here, including MacBeth of Shakespearean fame.

 While the physical landscape of Iona is dominated by the medieval-era abbey built by the Benedictines, its spiritual landscape is infused with memories of Columba.
 Thanks to a Life of Columba written about 700, we know a considerable amount about this gentle, holy man and the places he loved on the island.
 The areas where he retreated for prayer and meditation continue to draw pilgrims today.